BlueAndi/RadonUlzer/doc/YAP/README.md

 #### Out-of-Sync

 - Client is disconnected/does not respond to SYNC Command.
-- No Data is sent in this state.
+- No external data is sent in this state.
 - SYNC Period set to 1 second.

 #### Synced